ichpuchtli/tp2_arm/README.md

 #Licence#
 ---------
 The submodule *stellaris* is licenced under its original terms.
-The code in the repo however is licenced under GPL/3.0 or later.
+The code in this repo however is licenced under GPL/3.0 or later.

 #Authors#
 ----------